 You may review your entries and resubmit your return at no charge by repeating the filing steps.
-From within your return, click the Filing tab and continue through the interview questions to correct any errors and resubmit.
+From within your return, click Filing and continue through the interview questions to correct any errors and resubmit.

 If the information for the taxpayer or spouse does not match IRS records, you may receive one of the following reject codes: